AnneOkk/anne_web/content/project/revenge/index.md

   warning: false
   message: false
 author:
-    - "Nanxi Yan"
+    - "Nanxi Yan and"
     - "Anne-Kathrin Kleine"
 summary: We used natural language processing (NLP) tools in R to analyse newspaper articles about revenge bedtime procrastination.
-We preselected articles that contain the keyword **revenge bedtime procrastination** in the title.
+We preselected articles that contain the keyword "revenge bedtime procrastination" in the title.
 format:
   hugo:
     toc: false